sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 The most common reason users receive errors when uploading CSVs is that there are incorrectly formatted dates in the CSV file.
 Make sure that your dates all have 4 year digits and are in MM/DD/YYYY format.
 If you are still having problems, double check the CSV upload steps described [here]({{root_url}}/User_Guide/Marketing_Campaigns/contacts.html#-Uploading-Contacts).

 {% anchor h3 %}
-Why does my contact upload summary video show a smaller total than the number of contacts I uploaded?
+Why does my contact upload summary email show a smaller total than the number of contacts I uploaded?
 {% endanchor %}

 You have probably uploaded duplicate contacts.
 Double check your CSV for duplicates, and if you are certain there are none, please reach out to your Customer Success Manager or contact Support.